Best Apple Pie

 Homemade pie crust

-MIX WITH YOUR HANDS.
+CUT.
+Begin by making your crust.
 Stir the flour and salt together.
 Gently blend the shortening into the flour mixture with your hands or a pastry cutter until the mixture is crumbly and chunky.
 When coarsely mixed, set this mixture aside.

 FOLD.
-Beat the eggs and cold water together.
+Beat the egg and cold water together.
 Add the apple cider vinegar to the egg mixture.
-Pour the liquid mixture into the flour mixture, and lightly fold them together.
-Allow it sit for a few minutes to let the water start to absorb.
+Pour the liquid mixture into the flour mixture and lightly fold them together.
+Let it sit for a few minutes to let the water start to absorb.

-FORM DOUGH.
 Using your hands again, mix until a dough forms.

-If it is still too crumbly to become cohesive, add an additional 1-3 tablespoons of cold water.
+• If it is still too crumbly to become cohesive, add an additional 1-3 tablespoons of cold water.

-CHECK FOR MARBLING.
-Be careful to not over mix, as over working pie crust makes it tough.
-Do not add too much water, the dough will become too sticky.
-When it becomes a workable dough, check to make sure you can see marbling from the shortening—if you can, you’re going to have a yummy, flaky crust.
+• When it becomes a workable dough, check to make sure you can see marbling from the shortening—if you can, you’re going to have a yummy, flaky crust.

 Apple Pie Filling